EUROPEAN SYSTEMS

 A typical coastal train of the 1960s is seen at the tram station at Oostende Quay.
 The leading car No. 10043 was classified type SO, had superior seating and dated from 1955.
 It is noteworthy that these cars were single-ended as they had run around loops at each end of the line, so there was no need for doors to be placed on the offside.
 See also that it has a heavy-duty pantograph.
 Parts of this line are quite exposed and sometimes encounter gale force winds.
 There were no matching trailers built for these and they continued to haul the older style stock and sometimes, as here also a luggage/guards van.

-With lengthy sections of reserved track and private right of way the coastal line required (in the days before road/rail vehicles) a number of service cars including this interesting tower wagon No. LW3 is again, at Oostende station.
-It was built in 1951
+ith lengthy sections of reserved track and private right of way the coastal line required (in the days before road/rail vehicles) a number of service cars including this interesting tower wagon No. LW3 is again, at Oostende station.
+It was built in 1951.

 ---ooo000ooo---

 During the Belgian excursion referred to below we also had a short time to wander around Ostend.
-Here are a couple of shots taken then of the current rolling stock on this seemingly ever-popular line
+Here are a couple of shots taken then of the current rolling stock on this seemingly ever-popular line.
+The weather was exceedingly dull.

 Societe Nationale Chemins De Fer Vicinaux (SNCV - Vicinal)